benjaminguinaudeau/csatimer/README.md

 `csatimer` provides data on how much airtime French politician receive in the media.

-The dataset contained in the package are also [available](https://github.com/benjaminguinaudeau/csatimer/tree/master/inst/csv) in the csv-format.
+The datasets contained in the package are also [available](https://github.com/benjaminguinaudeau/csatimer/tree/master/inst/csv) in the csv-format.